classicoman2/Pd1_2021/README.md

 ### Video Presentation

-- [ ] 5.1 - Create a video presentation of 5 to 10 minutes of your website, in **English**.
-Explain how you've build the website, the main sections, colour palette, headings used...
+- [ ] 5.1 - Create a video presentation (min 3', max 6') of the website, in **English**.
+Show the layouts for mobile/desktop displays and explain the main components.

 ### Project Release Requirements